 Lu Puyansi is next to Chakpori Hill, a small cave-like temple.
-The temple has a flat terrace, where is good to shoot the Potala Palace from this angle.
+The temple has a flat terrace, which is good for shooting the Potala Palace from this angle.
 The angle of view is farther away than Chakpori Hill, and it will be more frontal and three-dimensional.
 This is a very small spot, and there are very few visitors.
-Only some Tibetans go to offer incense, ghee, etc., and then take pictures by the way.
+Only some Tibetans go to offer incense, ghee, etc. and then take pictures by the way.
 The entrance fee is 20 yuan.

 Potala Palace Square

 This is a great place to shoot the night scene of Potala Palace.
-After eight o'clock in the evening, there will be a landscape lightings.
+After eight o'clock in the evening, there will be landscape lighting.
 But during the off-season, the landscape lights are only partially on.